 Lometa in Lampasas County, Texas — The American South (West South Central)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 24, 2015, by Richard Denney of Austin, Texas.
-This page has been viewed 387 times since then and 62 times this year.
-Photos: 1, 2. submitted on March 24, 2015, by Richard Denney of Austin, Texas. • Bernard Fisher was the editor who published this page.
+This page was last revised on June 17, 2021.
+It was originally submitted on June 17, 2021, by James Hulse of Medina, Texas.
+This page has been viewed 341 times since then and 92 times this year.
+Photos: 1, 2, 3. submitted on June 17, 2021, by James Hulse of Medina, Texas.